johnmartindev/threejs-journey/study-notes.md

 - GLTF supports different sets of data like geometries, materials, cameras, lights, animations, etc.
 - GLTF sample models: https://github.com/KhronosGroup/glTF-Sample-Models
 - There are different GLTF formats: gLTF, gLTF-Binary (.glb), gLTF-Draco, and gLTF-Embedded.
-- GLTF are exported with PBR materials.
+- GLTFs are exported with PBR materials.
 - Use the GLTF and ThreeJS loaders to import a GLTF.
 Use `console.log` to review its properties.
 - You will see that it adds it as a `Group` scene (including children like a camera).
 We only want the mesh!
 - We can do this by importing only the mesh children element.
 However, it's missing scale metadata.